Vedant2311/AI-Cannon-Game-Tournament/README.md

 Player 2 killed 1 Town Hall and has 9 soldiers left on the board.
 Player 1 score will be: **8.12**
 Player 2 score will be: **2.09**

+### General Approach for the player bot

+* The player Bot is A5.cpp
+* We applied a general Mini-max algorithm with an initial depth assigned as:
+    * 5 for 8*8 board
+    * 4 for other configurations